 Information relating to existing CPEs used for the provision of the WDC Service:

-Vendor: Huawei
+Vendor: Huawei (Default CPE)

-Model: AR1220E

-Technical Specifications

-WAN speed with services (IMIX): 400Mbp/s

-Fixed Port: 8 x GE (can be configured as WAN interfaces), 2 x GE Combo

-Slot: 2 x SIC

-Dimensions (H x W x D): 44.5mm x 390mm x 220mm

-The Access Provider shall include multiple CPE options, to include CPE options which are available from alternative vendors.
+The Access Provider, as a default, shall offer Huawei CPE’s for the provision of the WDC Service.
+The Access Provider may include multiple CPE options, to include CPE options which are available from alternative vendors.
 The Access Provider must apply the same Service Levels, and reserves the right to vary the CPE from time to time.

 Optional Levels of Protection available for the WDC Service:

-The Access Provider provides below a summary of the various levels of protection available for the WDC service:
+The Access Provider provides below a summary of the various levels of protection available for the WDC Service: